 Description This command defines a particular key in the keychain.
 Entries are defined by an entry-id.
-A key-
+A ble key will be output.

 The no form of the command removes the entry from the keychain.
 If the entry is the active entry for sending, then this will cause a new active key to be selected (if one is available using the youngest key rule).
 If it is the ONLY possible send key, then the system will reject the command with an error indicating the configured key is the only available send key.